 The first logo of the series barely resembled a children’s story: the cartoon’s title was in thin red letters.
 The emblem corresponds to the book series’ logo, which later served as the basis for the episodes.

-Caillou is the main character’s name, who has a vivid imagination.
+Caillou is the name of the main character, who has a vivid imagination.
 In French, the original language of the books, the name means “pebble,” which suggests that the cartoon’s hero is bald.
 The series’ creators used this device so children with different hair colors and lengths could identify with Caillou and understand that being different from others is normal.

-The name choice resonates with an interesting ritual invented by the renowned French pediatrician and psychologist Françoise Dolto.
+The choice of name resonates with an interesting ritual invented by the renowned French pediatrician and psychologist Françoise Dolto.
 She asked children to pay for consultations with a pebble, giving them a sense of being full-fledged members of society who pay for their services.

-Red hue is the color of surprise, adventure, and openness, which are all traits of the young hero.
-The thickness of the letters indicates his young age and the thin line between the real and the imaginary world.
+The red hue is the color of surprise, adventure, and openness, all traits of the young hero.
+The thickness of the letters indicates his youth and the thin line between the real and the imaginary worlds.
 Caillou is discovering himself and understanding who he is, so his name is still written tentatively and thinly.

 2010 – 2013

-The logo was revised by the fifth season aired on a new channel.
+The logo was revised by the fifth season, which aired on a new channel.

 It gave me a better sense of childhood and individual characteristics.
 The boy’s name is written in white letters on a red plate, which resembles a car bumper because Caillou adores transportation.

-Behind the plate is the character himself, who dreamily looks up, emphasizing the hero’s unique imagination, which he uses in each episode.
+Behind the plate is the character himself, who looks up dreamily, emphasizing the hero’s unique imagination, which he uses in each episode.

 Next to the boy sits Gilbert – his beloved cat.
 The animal also looks up but in the other direction.
 This technique shows that the pet likes to ponder life, but not in a fanciful way.